Skip to main navigation Skip to main content

 NOTE: Applicants may not apply for more than one America250KY grant during a single grant cycle.
 Applicants may not apply for additional funding for the same project during the same grant cycle.

-America250KY preservation grants will be awarded in two grant rounds, the first of which will conclude on April 15.
+America250KY preservation grants will be awarded in two grant rounds, the first concluded on April 15, and Round 2 will be opening soon.
 While there is no one-to-one funding match required, applicants are encouraged to supplement grant funds.
 An applicant’s chances at receiving grant funds will NOT be affected by whether or not funds are matched.

 How to Apply: